- I don't want to let go of your hand...

 - Escort Mission: The entire game is this; guide / protect the Prince through the forest until you reach the witch who can heal his eyes.

 - Flowers of Romance: Flowers are a recurring collectable in the game, with the Princess being able pick them and then gift them to the Prince.
-And when the Princess turns back into the Wolf and losses all her memories of the game in as payment to heal the Prince's eyes, the Prince is able to bond with her again by offering her a bouquet of flowers.
+And when the Princess turns back into the Wolf and loses all her memories of the game as payment to heal the Prince's eyes, the Prince is able to bond with her again by offering her a bouquet of flowers.